gugamm/redux-api-mapper/docs/xhr-http-layer.md

 `(onSuccess, onError, onAbort) -> Void`

-You can call this function to pass a listener for each state of the request.
-This way you can chain requests.
+You can call this function to **add** a listener for each state of the request.

 ```js
 /* Passing listeners directly */